Rate-Independent Computation in Continuous Chemical Reaction Networks: Introduction

-Our paper was motivated by trying to extend the results on error-free computation to the continuous CRN model.
-As mentioned above, our notion of rate-independent computation is the natural extension of deterministic computation in the discrete model.
-However, there are many differences in the two settings.
-As broached in ref.~\cite{CheDotSol13}, many of the CRNs that work in the discrete setting appear not to work in the continuous setting.
-For example, the CRNs computing discontinuous functions such as ``$f(x_1,x_2) = x_2$ if $x_1 > x_2$ and $0$ otherwise'' provably fail to work in the continuous setting.
-Indeed, discrete CRNs can, for example, distinguish between even and odd inputs, whereas it does not even make sense to talk about the ``parity'' of a real-valued input.
-Further, the proof techniques appear to require very different machinery.
+While our notion of rate-independent computation is the natural extension of deterministic computation in the discrete model, there are many differences between the two settings.
+As mentioned above, many discrete algorithms such as those that rely on a single ``leader'' molecule fail to work in the continuous setting, and some functions like distinguishing between even and odd molecular counts do not make sense.
+Broadly speaking, the proof techniques appear to require very different machinery, and the importance of stable computation itself needs substantial justification in the continuous model (as the examples shown at the beginning of \cref{sec:fair-computation} demonstrate).

-The relationship between the discrete and continuous CRN models is a complex and much studied one in the natural sciences~\cite{samoilov2006deviant}.
-While computational differences in the models are less understood, continuous CRNs have been proven to be Turing universal under mass-action rate laws~\cite{fages2017strong}.